Alqen/headless-vector-search/docs/alqen-wiki.md

     keywords against competitors.
 This provides insights into areas of improvement and potential opportunities.

----
+### Ads Insights:

-**Ads Insights:** The Ads Insights tool provides an in-depth visibility into the structure and performance of Amazon sponsored ads.
+The Ads Insights tool provides an in-depth visibility into the structure and performance of Amazon sponsored ads.
 Sellers can investigate the details about the ads their competitors are running, gaining valuable insights to refine their advertising strategy.